MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 ADAPTIVE WINDOW CROSS-CORRELATION TECHNIQUE

 This folder contains Matlab source code files for processing phase-detection probe signals in high-velocity air-water flows.
 The code was developed by Matthias Kramer (UNSW Canberra) and Daniel Valero (IHE Delft).
+It includes the following features:

 - Novel technique for processing dual-tip phase-detection probe signals in air-water flows.
 - Segmentation of the signal based on a small number of encompassed bubbles/droplets.